pradel/leopradel.com/src/blog/boost-create-react-app-workflow/index.md

 📚 Ready to improve the workflow of your app in 2 minutes?

-- Follow the [installation guide](https://github.com/pradel/create-react-app-esbuild/tree/main/packages/craco-esbuild) for `craco-esbuild`.
+- Follow the [installation guide](https://github.com/pradel/create-react-app-esbuild/tree/main/packages/craco-esbuild) to add `craco-esbuild`.
-- Follow the [installation guide](https://github.com/pradel/create-react-app-swc/tree/main/packages/craco-swc) for `craco-swc`.
+- Follow the [installation guide](https://github.com/pradel/create-react-app-swc/tree/main/packages/craco-swc) to add `craco-swc`.